SoonerRobotics/MercuryEE2019-2020/Power Module/README.md

 # Arduino Breakout Board (Control)

 Designed to output a lower voltage than given.

-* Convert 12 volts to 5 volts via a buck converter
+* Convert 12V to 5V via the buck converter
-* Use a 3 amp fuse as a buffer
+* 3A fuse

 ## Block Diagram